Brace yourself for summer in a cup! These Easy Mint Mojitos are refreshing, tasty, and super easy to whip up on the fly.

 Mojitos are one of the most famous cocktails and like most cocktails, it’s actually pretty simple to make.

 So let’s get ready to mix things up!
 In no time, you are going to have a refreshing glass for one or a pitcher to share.
-A classic mojito recipe that is perfect as a refreshing summer cocktail, or for any taco Tuesday.
+A classic mojito recipe that is perfect as a refreshing summer cocktail, for any taco Tuesday and to serve with sheet pan quesadillas.

 I made my own simple syrup for this recipe, but you can also purchase it pre-made.
 It only takes 3 ingredients, and I always have them on hand so for me it just makes sense to quickly whip it up at home.